BMW i5 review - refined and good to drive

 The BMW i5 is the first electric version of the BMW 5 Series, now in its eighth generation, and itself offered in petrol and plug-in hybrid guise.
 The i5 sets its aim squarely on rivals such as the Tesla Model S, Porsche Taycan, Mercedes EQE and Audi e-tron GT.

-The BMW i5’s lineup is fairly simple, with buyers able to choose between the entry-level rear-wheel drive eDrive40 model and the four-wheel drive M60 xDrive M Performance.
+The BMW i5’s lineup is fairly simple; buyers can choose between the entry-level rear-wheel drive eDrive40 model and the four-wheel drive M60 xDrive M Performance.
 We’d expect the former to be a bigger seller given that it’s much more affordable and acts as a logical stepping stone for buyers going from a conventional petrol-powered 5 Series to something electric.
 It’s also the most compelling version of the 5 Series for company car choosers, as its zero-emissions credentials put it in a very low Benefit-in-Kind (BiK) tax bracket.

 More reviews